searchspring/competencies/competencies/db-redshift.md

-# Competency - DB Redshift Level 1
+# Database: Redshift Level 1
 [Amazon Redshift](https://aws.amazon.com/redshift) is a fully managed, petabyte-scale data warehouse service in the cloud.

 ## How do you prove it?